tristandunn/pusher-fake/README.markdown

 ## Examples

-* [pusher-fake-example](https://github.com/tristandunn/pusher-fake-example) - An example of using pusher-fake with Cucumber to test a Rails application.
+* [pusher-fake-example](https://github.com/tristandunn/pusher-fake-example) - An example of using pusher-fake with RSpec to test a Rails application.

 ## Goal